Unlawful deaths in combating crime: the example of the "war" on drugs

 Country visits often take place for a period of one to two weeks.

-The Special Rapporteur submits a report on her country visit to the following session of the Human Rights Council.
+The Special Rapporteur submits a report on the country visit to the following session of the Human Rights Council.
 The report sets out and analyses the impressions of the Special Rapporteur during the visit and makes recommendations to the Government and other actors on upholding the right to life.
 The concerned Government is given a draft of the report for comments before its final submission.

 Annex: Terms of Reference for Fact-Finding Missions